fordfishman/git-version-control/session-1.md

 ### Make a commit

 Now we are ready to commit these changes.
 We are going to use `git commit` with a message flag (`-m`).
-The message we write should give a short description of changes you added in this commit.
+The message we write should give a short description of the changes you made in this commit.

 ```bash
 $ git commit -m "Updated the README"